cstoddart/color-expander/README.md

-A cool new tool for picking color schemes given a single color
+A tool for picking color schemes given a single color

 https://colorexpander.com